micmejia/bible-dump/AMPC/Ephesians/Eph 6.md

-I have sent him to you for this very purpose, that you may know how we are and that he may [^e]console _and_ cheer _and_ encourage _and_ strengthen your hearts.
+I have sent him to you for this very purpose, that you may know how we are and that he may console _and_ cheer _and_ encourage _and_ strengthen your hearts.